wombleton/gitlaw-nz/acts/P/Public Bodies Leases Act 1969.md

 A renewable lease granted under [section 7(1)(e)][9] may contain the following provisions, or any provisions substantially to the same effect, and a renewable lease of farm land granted under [section 11(b)][14] shall contain the following provisions as far as they are applicable, namely:

-##### 1

-*   On the expiry by effluxion of time of the term hereby granted, the lessee shall have a right to obtain, in accordance with the provisions hereinafter contained, a renewal lease of the land hereby demised, at a rent \[_where the rent is to be reviewed at periodic intervals, insert_ for the first \[_number_\] years of the term of the renewal lease\] to be determined in accordance with the said provisions, for the term of \[_the same period of years for which the original lease is granted or any shorter period, or, in the case of a lease of farm land, 21 years or 33 years, as the case requires_\] computed from the expiration of the lease hereby granted, and subject to the same covenants and provisions as this lease, including this present provision for the renewal thereof, and all provisions ancillary or in relation thereto. \[_Where the rent is to be reviewed at periodic intervals, add_ The rent for subsequent periods of \[_number_\] years of the term of the lease shall be determined in accordance with [section 22][26] of the Public Bodies Leases Act 1969.\]
+*   1 On the expiry by effluxion of time of the term hereby granted, the lessee shall have a right to obtain, in accordance with the provisions hereinafter contained, a renewal lease of the land hereby demised, at a rent \[where the rent is to be reviewed at periodic intervals, insert for the first \[number\] years of the term of the renewal lease\] to be determined in accordance with the said provisions, for the term of \[the same period of years for which the original lease is granted or any shorter period, or, in the case of a lease of farm land, 21 years or 33 years, as the case requires\] computed from the expiration of the lease hereby granted, and subject to the same covenants and provisions as this lease, including this present provision for the renewal thereof, and all provisions ancillary or in relation thereto. \[Where the rent is to be reviewed at periodic intervals, add The rent for subsequent periods of \[number\] years of the term of the lease shall be determined in accordance with section 22 of the Public Bodies Leases Act 1969.\]

-##### 2

-*   Not earlier than 9 calendar months and not later than 3 calendar months before the expiry by effluxion of time of the term of the lease hereby granted, or as soon thereafter as may be, the lessor shall cause a valuation to be made by a person whom the lessor reasonably believes to be competent to make the valuation of the fair annual rent of the land hereby demised, so that the rent so valued shall be uniform throughout (the whole term of the renewal lease) (_or_ the whole of the first \[_number_\] years of the term of the renewal lease).
+*   2 Not earlier than 9 calendar months and not later than 3 calendar months before the expiry by effluxion of time of the term of the lease hereby granted, or as soon thereafter as may be, the lessor shall cause a valuation to be made by a person whom the lessor reasonably believes to be competent to make the valuation of the fair annual rent of the land hereby demised, so that the rent so valued shall be uniform throughout (the whole term of the renewal lease) (or the whole of the first \[number\] years of the term of the renewal lease).

-##### 3

-*   In making the said valuation no account shall be taken of the value of the following improvements on the said land: \[_Specifying, as the lessor thinks fit, the kinds of improvements, whether made during the term or at any other time, which are not to be taken into account in the valuation of the rent._\]
+*   3 In making the said valuation no account shall be taken of the value of the following improvements on the said land: \[Specifying, as the lessor thinks fit, the kinds of improvements, whether made during the term or at any other time, which are not to be taken into account in the valuation of the rent.\]

-##### 4

-*   As soon as possible after the said valuation has been made, the lessor shall give to the lessee notice in writing informing him of the amount of that valuation and requiring him to notify the lessor in writing within 2 calendar months whether he will accept a renewal lease at the rent specified in the notice.
+*   4 As soon as possible after the said valuation has been made, the lessor shall give to the lessee notice in writing informing him of the amount of that valuation and requiring him to notify the lessor in writing within 2 calendar months whether he will accept a renewal lease at the rent specified in the notice.

-##### 5

-*   Within 2 calendar months after the giving of that notice to the lessee, he shall give notice in writing to the lessor stating---
+*   5 Within 2 calendar months after the giving of that notice to the lessee, he shall give notice in writing to the lessor stating---

     *   (a) that he desires to accept a renewal lease at the rent stated in the notice given to him by the lessor; or